 Getting started on a customer service team can be hard work.
 There are so many places to look for answers and so much background context to learn.

 An AI tool could shortcut a lot of searching by suggesting the most useful internal documents and next steps.
-It may also reduce the burden on the rest of the team members who would otherwise be answering the questions.
+It may also reduce the burden on the rest of the existing team members who would otherwise be answering questions for new staff.

 3. Summarize long discussions